-Our students are digital natives being prepared for a digital world!
+Our students are digital natives preparing for a digital world!

 Kindergarten students use iPad apps and the website Starfall in their classroom to practice sight words, math activities and phonics.

 Grades 1-4 students receive a weekly visit from the mobile iPad lab.
 During this time, they work on the iPads to advance their technological knowledge, learn how to navigate the web, learn digital citizenship, and use online tools.
 One of the greatest skills that is instilled in this age group is Digital Citizenship – how to communicate and act online, as well as how to protect themselves in virtual settings.

 Some of the digital tools that we use include the following:

 Kahoot – game-based learning platform used for assessment

 Plickers – enables teachers to collect real-time formative assessment data without the need for student devices

 Padlet – virtual bulletin board for collaboration and communication